Want to know more? — Subscribe

 Agile Methodologies Used in the Software Development Process

 - Have Clear Next Steps: to keep the flow of Kanban moving, you should always know what is meant to happen after each task is completed.
-This means keeping your backlog prioritized and updated.
+It means keeping your backlog prioritized and updated.

 Extreme Programming (XP)

-XP could be considered a more disciplined approach to agile project management.
+XP could be considered a more disciplined approach to Agile project management.
 The main difference between XP and the previous two is the amount of customer involvement.
 Rapid feedback loops, continuous testing and planning, and close teamwork are all employed.

-How To Implement Agile Approach into your SDLC
+How to Implement Agile Approach into Your SDLC

-The agile methodology overview could be considered a mixture of constant planning, execution, learning, and iteration.
+The agile methodology overview combines constant planning, execution, learning, and iteration.

 But the overall process starts with the following:

-- understanding and defining who will be using the finished product
+- Understanding and defining who will be using the finished product

-- crafting and documenting a realistic vision statement to which your team can adhere
+- Crafting and documenting a realistic vision statement to which your team can adhere

-- defining the correct scope, opportunities, and desired outcome of the project
+- Defining the correct scope, opportunities, and desired outcome of the project

-- Formulate a release plan: agile projects will be released in multiple stages.
+- Formulate a release plan: Agile projects will be released in multiple stages.
 You’ll want to prioritize the features needed to get you to where you’re ready to launch.
 For example, usually, you can start by setting up a product design process first.

-- It’s time to plan out your sprints: Sprint planning is a team effort.
+- It’s time to plan your sprints: Sprint planning is a team effort.
 The product owner, project managers, and all team members should be present to voice their thoughts and concerns.

 - What’s next: the final step will be to decide what to focus on in your Sprint retrospective.
-Are there any phases of the project that need finishing touches, or is it ready to bring to the market?
+Are any phases of the project that need finishing touches, or is it ready to bring to the market?

 A step-by-step approach that leaves nothing to chance is your best opportunity for success.
-Your Sprint retrospective is the time when you’ll determine how well your approach has worked.
-The more projects and Sprints you do, the better you and your team are likely to become with them.
-The agile development environment is one that thrives on cooperation and experience.
+Your Sprint retrospective is when you’ll determine how well your strategy has worked.
+The more projects and Sprints you do, the better you and your team will likely become with them.
+The Agile development environment thrives on cooperation and experience.

-Agile Team Members
+Agile Software Development Team Structure

 Team Lead or Scrum Master

-Team Member (engineers, QA engineers)
+Team Member (Engineers, Designers, QA Specialists)

 The role of a stakeholder might vary dramatically depending on the parameters and objectives of each project.
 Some stakeholders do little other than put in the needed capital.
 Others, who have a hand in the creative vision, provide feedback before, during, or after the project is finished.
 Agile software delivery is what they are looking for at the end of the development time.

-Tips for Creating Your Agile Team
+4 Tips for Building Your Dedicated Agile Team

-Rigidity is your enemy when you are trying to create an app, a piece of software, a new platform, or anything else along those lines.
-New technology always brings new opportunities, but also unforeseen challenges.
-The best agile team can stick to a schedule when things are going right, but they can also adjust on the fly when you run into unanticipated circumstances.
+Rigidity is your enemy when trying to create an app, a piece of software, a new platform, or anything else along those lines.
+New technology always brings new opportunities but also unforeseen challenges.
+The best Agile team can stick to a schedule when things are going right, but they can also adjust on the fly when you run into unanticipated circumstances.